 For property damage by tree root, see injury or property damage reporting process.

-Removal of a street tree as part of a property development plan
+Removal of a Council tree as part of a property development plan

 On occasion, a property development proposal may include removal of a street tree.
 If this is the case, you must indicate this in the property development plan when applying for a planning permit.